samuelantonioli/vue-static/README.md

 ## Namespace

-There's an option so that all static data will be namespaced into `$static` component property.
+There's an option called `namespaced` so that all static data will be namespaced into `$static` component property.
 This is solely to avoid conflicts with other options and reactive data (same name, for instance), and helps you to remember which data is or isn't reactive.

 ```javascript
 import VueStatic from 'vue-static'